HLiam/remote-control/README.md

 - Minimize all open windows
 - Ping to see if computer is awake and connected to internet

 ## Getting Started <a name = "getting"></a>
-To setup Remote-control, we'll need to put files on the computer(s) we want to control as well shortcuts on the iDevice we want to control them from.
+To setup Remote-control, we'll need to put files on the computer(s) we want to control as well as shortcuts on the iDevice(s) we want to control them from.

 ### Computer <a name = "getting-started-computer"></a>
 First, we'll need to setup the server on the computer we want to remotely control.